LWC Data Viewer

 Security Notice

-The component makes a call to the GRAX API via Salesforce, so self-managed customers need to make sure all relevant Salesforce IPs are allowed through.
+The component makes a call to the GRAX API via Salesforce, so non-standard customers need to make sure all relevant Salesforce IPs are allowed through.
 For more on GRAX networking considerations, read the Networking guide.

 Not Appearing?